ESM724 - Mathematics Curriculum Inquiry

 This includes engagement with materials, responses to tasks, regular forum posting and responding to others, scheduled synchronous online discussions and independent study during non-placement teaching weeks (approx. 6-9 weeks).

-This unit simultaneously focuses on mathematical content and teaching and learning approaches that increase Year 7-10 students' opportunities to learn mathematics.
+This unit simultaneously focuses on mathematical content and teaching and learning approaches that increase students' opportunities to learn mathematics in the contexts of the middle years and secondary schooling.
 Informed by findings from middle years research, and guided by the Australian Curriculum.
 Autonomous student thinking is a focus of attention.

 A diversity of tasks from various mathematical domains (e.g. the areas of Number, Space, Measurement, Probability and Statistics Chance and Data, Structure including- numeric and algebraic structure) are examined.
-Tasks are then designed and implemented, and reflections upon the learning that occurred are a focus intended to develop the types of thinking of reflective teachers.
+Tasks are then designed and implemented, and reflections upon the learning that occurred are a focus intended to develop reflexive teachers.
 Many complexities associated with classroom teaching (e.g., catering for individual differences, implementing effective group work, and capitalising on technology to support student learning) are identified and discussed.

 Study of assessment techniques focuses on monitoring student progress to promote further learning, assessing students' mathematical performance, and providing opportunities for students to demonstrate they can work mathematically.